jundalisay/spblist/content/en/research/descartes/philosophy/part-1/article-34.md

 Yet all minds have been so impressed by nature as spontaneously to assent to whatever is clearly perceived, and to experience an impossibility to doubt of its truth.

-{{< s v="54" >}} We uniformly judge improperly when we assent to what we do not clearly perceive, although our judgment may chance to be true
+#### 54. We uniformly judge improperly when we assent to what we do not clearly perceive, although our judgment may chance to be true

 Our memory frequently deceives us by leading us to believe that certain things were formerly sufficiently understood by us.